redhat-developer/kam/README.md

-# GITOPS CLI
+# KAM (kubernetes Application Manager) CLI

-GitOps CLI provides command line interface to bootstrap GitOps and perform other operations.
+KAM CLI provides command line interface to bootstrap GitOps and perform other operations.
 See why and how [GitOps for Application Delivery](./docs/README.md) can help your business to streamline your application delivery.

 ## CLI Reference